Reuben-Percival/ZenCode/README.md

 ## Roadmap

-- [ ] Git integration (diff viewer, blame, status)
+* [ ] Git integration (diff viewer, blame, status)
-- [ ] LSP (Language Server Protocol) support
+* [ ] LSP (Language Server Protocol) support
-- [ ] Multi-cursor editing improvements
+* [ ] Multi-cursor editing improvements
-- [ ] Collaborative editing (live share)
+* [ ] Collaborative editing (live share)
-- [ ] Extension marketplace
+* [ ] Extension marketplace
-- [ ] AI-powered code completion
+* [ ] AI-powered code completion

 ---

 ## License

-ZenCode is free software, released under the [GNU General Public License v3.0](LICENSE).
-You are free to use, modify, and distribute this software under the terms of the GPL-3.0.
+ZenCode is licensed under the **GNU General Public License v3.0 (GNU GPL v3)**.

+You are free to use, modify, and distribute this software under the terms of the GNU GPL v3 as published by the Free Software Foundation.

+This program is distributed in the hope that it will be useful, but **WITHOUT ANY WARRANTY**, without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

+For full license details, see the [LICENSE](LICENSE) file.

 ---